PTEN c.493_496del, p.Gly165Ter

 PP5 (Not Applied) Strength Modified

-According to standard ACMG guidelines, the rule for PP5 is: "Supporting: Reputable source reports variant as pathogenic without available evidence."
-The evidence for this variant shows: no such assertions.
+According to standard ACMG guidelines, the rule for PP5 is: "Supporting Strength: Reputable source reports variant as pathogenic or likely pathogenic."
+The evidence for this variant shows: it is not found in ClinVar or other reputable databases.
 Therefore, this criterion is not applied.

 BA1